 Wellesley was absent from his wife throughout most of the Peninsular War, from 1807 to 1814.
 When he returned, he quickly discovered his wife had aged.
 She was also someone people described as “dumpy,” and, in addition, to make her appearance even less appealing, she was also short-sighted and squinted most of the time.

 With her arrival, the people of Paris viewed Kitty Pakenham in various ways.
-One newspaper reported that in her new role “her manners were still as amiable, her demeanour as unobtrusive.”
+The Dublin Evening Packet and Correspondent reported that in her new role “her manners were still as amiable, her demeanour as unobtrusive.”
 Germaine de Staël described her as “adorable,” while Elizabeth Yorke was not so enthusiastic, although she did give her a back-handed compliment:

 “The Duchess of Wellington has arrived to take her station here.
 Her appearance, unfortunately, does not correspond to one’s notion of an ambassadress or the wife of a hero, but she succeeds uncommonly well in her part, and takes all proper pains to make herself and her parties agreeable.”